 Some drivers come with Windows—others you need to obtain from the printer vendor.
 In some cases, these drivers are downloadable from the internet; in other cases, you may need to download and run a driver installation program to add the correct drivers to your print server.

 Printers print to the print device by using a printer port (such as USB, parallel, or a network address).
 You define the printer port before creating a Windows printer for network printers.
-Microsoft hasn't changed the basic print architecture with Windows Server 20192022.
-Windows Server 2012 introduced a new driver architecture that Windows Server 202219 supports.
-This driver model enables you to make use ofuse two different driver types: printer class drivers and model-specific drivers.
+Microsoft hasn't changed the basic print architecture with Windows Server 2022.
+Windows Server 2012 introduced a new driver architecture that Windows Server 2022 supports.
+This driver model enables you to make use of two different driver types: printer class drivers and model-specific drivers.
 The former provides a single driver for various specific printing device models.
 You use the mode-specific drivers , whereas the latter is used for just a single model.
-Increasingly, print device manufacturers are implementing more generic drivers that can simplify the organizational rollout of shared printingprinters.
+Increasingly, print device manufacturers are implementing more generic drivers that can simplify the organizational rollout of shared printing.

 Another change in Windows Server 2012, carried into Windows Server 2022, is that you no longer have use the print server to distribute printer drivers (which is especially relevant for network printers).
 You can use tools, such as the System Center Configuration Manager or Group Policies, to distribute print drivers to clients in such cases.